 Programming (also known as coding) is how sites like Facebook and apps like Instagram are made.
 Knowing how to program is like having a computing super power.

 Steve Jobs, Mark Zuckerberg and Bill Gates have all said that students should learn how to code.
 It’s a skill that not only teaches you how to work with computers, but also teaches you how to think about solving problems with systems.

 The NCSS Challenge teaches students to code in Python 3.6.
 Python is an easy to learn scripting language used for many different purposes such as web applications and scientific research.
 Companies like Google, Facebook and Reddit all use Python in their infrastructure and web services.

 The NCSS Challenge is for school students from upper primary to all levels of high school; there's a stream to match every student's ability.

-Entry to this competition is included when you purchase access to Grok for your students.
+For international schools, entry is included when you purchase access to Grok for your students.
 To give your students access to this competition and all other Grok content please contact us for a quote, or check our Pricing Information page.

 The Newbies stream of the NCSS Challenge has been built for students with no experience in coding at all.
 It uses a friendly block-based coding environment to introduce fundamental computational thinking concepts.

 The Newbies stream is friendlier for younger students, so that students in primary school can be involved too!